dwyl/image-classifier/deployment.md

 If you walk through the steps, the deployment should run smoothly and your site should be up and running.

-Your `Docker` image may be big but that's the only downsize we have.
-We have a big upside though:
-**our boot up time is greatly increased**, meaning the model is not re-downloaded unnecessary even if the application has been restarted.

 Great job!
 Give yourself a pat on the back! 👏